st0ckface/data-engineer-project/notes.md

 1. Authorization and Authentication
     * If this data were to be deemed sensitive, access to it could be isolated to only what a user is authorized to do (and only after they've been authenticated).
 This could be done by using seperate Databases (or Indices if you're using Elasticsearch or Keyspace if you're ugin C*)

+1. Testing
+    * To test these transformations I would do so on a subset of the data.
+        * `csv.limit(50).collectAsList()`, then on a row by row bases build these aggregates in a HashMap that would represent each metric being queried.
+        * After thats done, operating on the same subset of data, load each table (Movies, Companies, Genres, and each mapping table) in memeory `spark.createOrReplaceTempView(...)` and execute sql statements for each query and validate the results are the same

+1. Next steps:
+    * If for some reason, it were decided that this is exactly the data model we want, we  would want to productionize this.
+        * Running the same tests on each incoming file before making augmenting our production data store
+        * We would need a reliable way to orchestrate and monitor this batch process.
+Spark scales well, especially for this type of use case (minus the coalesce, which was just to make the results easier to view in this scenario).
+        A hands off, it just works, approach might look like a Lambda that is triggered when an object appears in s3, that could kick off a container that handled test, and upon successful completion of that testing, trigger an EMR job to run the spark on the input files.
+    * But if the data volume were to explode, the computational effort of the current solution would likely be a burden.
+We would need to investigate steps to remediate:
+        * Can we get the genres and prodcution company info as a separate asset?
+The current way they are parsed our of the Movie data is inefficient
+        * We know what we thought our query pattern was, but what is it in practice?
+Have needs of the business changed?
+Is a relational model needed?
+Is it the most efficient? (discussed in tradeoffs as well)